Epistle to the Hebrews

 The Epistle to the Hebrews (Note: The book is sometimes called the Letter to the Hebrews, or simply Hebrews.
-It is most commonly abbreviated as "Heb.") (Πρὸς Ἑβραίους) is one of the books of the New Testament.
+It is most commonly abbreviated as "Heb.") (Πρὸς Ἑβραίους), often referred to as Hebrews, is one of the books of the New Testament.

-The text does not mention the name of its author, but was traditionally attributed to Paul the Apostle; most of the Ancient Greek manuscripts, the Old Syriac Peshitto and some of the Old Latin manuscripts place the epistle to the Hebrews among Paul's letters.
+The text does not mention the name of its author, but was traditionally attributed to Paul the Apostle; most of the Ancient Greek manuscripts, the Old Syriac Peshitta and some of the Old Latin manuscripts place the epistle to the Hebrews among Paul's letters.
 However, doubt on Pauline authorship in the Roman Church is reported by Eusebius.
 Modern biblical scholarship considers its authorship unknown, with Pauline authorship mostly rejected.
-A minority view Hebrews as written in deliberate imitation of the style of Paul, with some contending that it was authored by Apollos or Priscilla and Aquila.
+A minority views Hebrews as written in deliberate imitation of the style of Paul, with some contending that it was authored by Apollos or Priscilla and Aquila.

 Scholars of Greek consider its writing to be more polished and eloquent than any other book of the New Testament, and "the very carefully composed and studied Greek of Hebrews is not Paul's spontaneous, volatile contextual Greek."
 It has been described as an intricate New Testament book.
 Some scholars believe it was written for Jewish Christians who lived in Jerusalem.
 Its essential purpose was to exhort Christians to persevere in the face of persecution.
 At this time, certain believers were considering turning back to Judaism and to the Jewish system of law to escape being persecuted for believing Jesus to be the Messiah.
 The theme of the epistle is the teaching of the person of Jesus Christ and his role as mediator between God and humanity.